LimitlessManMLB/TheHandyForUnity_APIv2/README.md

     -   GetSlide (Min/Max stroke)
     -   SetSlide (Min/Max stroke)

+- Special commands
+    -   PowerDown (Send Stop if HSSP/HAMP playing)

 ### HSSP, All the details

 To use the handy on HSSP mode, some command must be send to work properly:
 1. Send HSTP_GetSync to made TheDandy synchronize his clock with the server.
-(Optional)
 2. Upload a File to the server and get the returned url.
 3. Send HSSP_Setup with url to make TheHandy download the script.
-4. Send HSTP_GetDeviceTime to get the deviceTime.
+4.   calcul the EstimatedLatency like explained in the swagger : https://staging.handyfeeling.com/api/handy/v2/docs/#/
-5. Send HSSP_Play with the deviceTime to make TheHandy play downloaded script.
+5. Send HSSP_Play with the EstimatedLatency to make TheHandy play the downloaded script.

 ## Upload File To The Server
 That Swagger that show how to upload/download script on handyfeeling server : https://scripts01.handyfeeling.com/api/script/hosting/v0/docs/#/